 Giannis has a player option for the 2027-28 season and could opt out after next year.
 This was something that former NBA veteran Richard Jefferson pointed out recently, laying out the nightmare scenario for Bucks fans.

 “He could leave after next season.
 He could opt out,” Jefferson said on Road Trippin’.
 “If Giannis doesn’t want to ask for a trade, Milwaukee doesn’t want to trade him, there is a scenario in which he could just leave in free agency.
-And if they come to Giannis with an extension, and he says no, they have to then make a decision.”
+And if they come to Giannis with an extension, and he says, No, they have to then make a decision.”

 “Do they come to him and say, ‘Hey, if you’re going to leave, can we work out a sign and trade?
 We can’t let the greatest player in our franchise history… Can’t let him go for nothing.’
 Could they trade him?
-Yes!”
-Jefferson exclaimed.
+Yes,” Jefferson exclaimed.

-At the end of the day, though, Jefferson may be a bit early on this topic.
+Jefferson may be a bit early on this topic.
 But it is a good thing to be mindful of, especially for the Bucks’ front office.
 They can’t let Giannis walk for nothing after this contract is up.
 If he leaves, it should be through a trade where they are acquiring assets to rebuild.